movahmi/ai-projects/deep-learning/README.md

 # Deep Learning Folder
-This folder contains projects and resources related to deep learning.
+This folder contains projects and resources related to deep learning only.